Arn Anderson: World Wrestling Federation / World Wrestling Entertainment / WWE (2001–2019)

 On an episode of Smackdown Live in August 2016, Anderson made an appearance as one of the people asked by Heath Slater to be his tag team partner for the tournament to determine the inaugural winners of the WWE SmackDown Tag Team Championship.
 Anderson refused to help Slater upon learning that he was not Slater's first choice as a tag team partner.
 On the August 8, 2017, episode of Smackdown Live, Anderson made a guest appearance on Fashion Police, revealing himself to be the one who destroyed Breezango's toy horse, Tully, and boasting he was the best horse from The Four Horsemen, and that "Tully" should have been named "Arn".

 On February 22, 2019, it was reported Anderson had been released from the WWE.
-It was later reported this was due to Anderson allowing an intoxicated Alicia Fox to wrestle a match at a WWE Live Event on February 10.
-At Starcast II, Anderson spoke briefly about his release saying he didn't want to be somewhere he was not wanted and the hours had become too much for him.
-He couldn't say much due to being bound by a non-disclosure agreement.
+It was later reported this was due to Anderson allowing an intoxicated Alicia Fox to wrestle a match at a WWE house show on February 10.
+At Starrcast II, Anderson spoke briefly about his release saying he did not want to be somewhere he was not wanted and the hours had become too much for him.
+He could not say much due to being bound by a non-disclosure agreement.